Planning a Trip to Miami, Florida

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-Miami is located in south-eastern Florida on the Atlantic coast and over the years has spread from the mainland onto a series of barrier islands, including Bay Harbor Islands, Miami Beach, Fisher Island and Key Biscayne.
-It is part of Miami-Dade County, the most populous state in Florida with over 3 million residents.
+Miami is located in south-eastern Florida on the Atlantic coast.
+Over the years, it has spread from the mainland onto a series of barrier islands, including Bay Harbor Islands, Miami Beach, Fisher Island, and Key Biscayne.
+It is part of Miami-Dade County, the most populous state in Florida, with over 3 million residents.

-To the north of Miami lies Hollywood and Fort Lauderdale, to the south Coral Gables and to the west the vast expanses of the Big Cypress National Preserve and the Everglades National Park.
+Hollywood and Fort Lauderdale lie to the north of Miami.
+Coral Gables is to the south, and the vast expanses of the Big Cypress National Preserve and the Everglades National Park are to the west.

-Miami is a multi-cultural city with a strong Spanish influence that dates back to the earliest days of the Spanish colonisation of Florida.
-In fact the majority of people living in Miami are not from Florida originally.
+Miami is a multi-cultural city with a strong Spanish influence that dates back to the earliest days of the Spanish colonization of Florida.
+The majority of people living in Miami are not from Florida initially.

-There are large Cuban (Little Havana) and Haitian (Little Haiti) communities mixed with many Europeans, Americans and Canadians who have fled south to take advantage of the year-round warm climate.
+Large Cuban (Little Havana) and Haitian (Little Haiti) communities are mixed with many Europeans, Americans, and Canadians who have fled south to take advantage of the year-round warm climate.

-Miami is well served by two international airports (Miami International Airport and Fort Lauderdale-Hollywood International Airport), good Interstate access, Amtrak train and Greyhound bus services and of course the World’s busiest cruise port.
+Miami has two international airports (Miami International Airport and Fort Lauderdale-Hollywood International Airport), good Interstate access, Amtrak train and Greyhound bus services, and the World’s busiest cruise port.

-Miami is about a four hour drive (230 miles) from the central Florida/Orlando area and about a three hour drive (150 miles) from Key West.
+Miami is about a four-hour (230-mile) drive from central Florida/Orlando and a three-hour (150-mile) drive from Key West.

 Read more about getting to Miami.